Japanese Fizz

 Frequently Asked Questions

-What is the purpose of the egg white in the Japanese Fizz?
+What is the role of egg white in the Japanese Fizz?

-The egg white in the Japanese Fizz acts as a foaming agent, creating a silky texture and a frothy head when shaken.
-This not only enhances the mouthfeel but also adds a visual appeal to the cocktail.
+The egg white in the Japanese Fizz contributes to the cocktail's smooth texture and creates a frothy head when shaken.
+This not only enhances the mouthfeel but also adds a visual appeal, making the drink look more inviting.

-Is it safe to use raw egg white in cocktails?
+Is it safe to use raw egg white in the Japanese Fizz?